One Dead, At Least Three Others Hospitalized After Shooting At Our Town Alley In East Norriton

 There is no known motive at this time.

-The shooting is being investigated by the East Norriton Township Police Department along with the Montgomery County detectives.MORE NEWS: Veteran New Jersey State Senator Gerald Cardinale Dies At 86
+The shooting is being investigated by the East Norriton Township Police Department along with the Montgomery County detectives.MORE NEWS: Cody Anderson, Legendary Philadelphia Radio Pioneer, Dies

 CBS3’s Alecia Reid contributed to this report.